joiellantero/command-line-twitter/README.md

 ### Setup

-- If you haven't, install the gcc compiler using `https://gcc.gnu.org/install/`
+- If you haven't installed the gcc compiler on your computer, go to `https://gcc.gnu.org/install/` to install it.

 > compile the C program
 ```shell